 Step 1: Stop using it.
 “If you suspect a product is counterfeit or if you have an adverse reaction, stop using it immediately,” Marchbein says.

 Step 2: Call your dermatologist.
 “It is always a good idea to contact your dermatologist if it is not getting better or is worsening,” she says.
-It’s also a good idea to bring the counterfeit product to your dermatologist — they may be able to figure out the source of your reaction or infection.
+It is also a good idea to bring the counterfeit product to your dermatologist — they may be able to figure out the source of your reaction or infection.

 Step 3: Know when to get immediate medical attention.
-In rare cases, you don’t want to wait to see a doctor.
+In rare cases, you do not want to wait to see a doctor.
 If you have a fever, chills, trouble breathing, pain, swelling, severe redness, itching, pus or open wounds where you applied the product, you should see a doctor right away, Marchbein advises.
 These can all be signs of an infection or severe reaction.